 What does a typical ballet duet look like?
 Perhaps it is a depiction of a heteronormative couple, where the woman wears pointe shoes and is spun, contorted, and hurled through the air at the mercy of her male counterpart.
-But in choreographer Mari Meade’s work, “paired reflections,” she strives to challenge this prototype.
+But in her work “paired reflections,” choreographer Mari Meade strives to challenge this prototype.

 Originally choreographed for dancers at New York City Ballet as part of the fall 2018 New York Choreographic Institute, Meade will stage “paired reflections” on dancers from Columbia Repertory Ballet, a student group that provides advanced dancers with the opportunity to perform established repertoire in ballet and contemporary dance.